Randomblock1/wg-auto-web/README.md

 Should work, mostly.
 Expect at least a few bugs.
 Not all planned features are implemented.

 For example, a package is used to sanitize filenames, but not completely handled properly.
-Email integration is also not implemented, nor is saving the form inputs to a database, or rate-limiting failed requests.
+Email integration is also not implemented, or rate-limiting failed requests.
+New account data is logged to accounts.json.

 ## What